mplewis/codeChan/README.md

 **Make sure to copy `sampleConfig.yml` to `config.yml` and change the database login so that your server actually runs!**

+Next, **setup the postgres database.** Or else you'll just get 500 Internal Server Errors and that makes Flask sad.
+Try running the experimental script `sqlSetup.py`.
+It should walk you through the process just fine, but be careful - it's not fully tested.

-To start a codeChan web server on port 9001:
+To start a codeChan web server on default port 9001:
     python codeChanServer.py

 Your server will not serve publicly to the internet unless you turn off the `develMode` option in `config.yml`.

-Also, make the postgres database.
-Or else you'll just get 500 Internal Server Errors and that makes Flask sad.
-More docs on that soon.

 other stuff for your reading pleasure
 =====================================